Contextual MetaML: Syntax and Full Abstraction: Trace Model

 A \emph{passive configuration} describes a moment when the context (Opponent) is about to initiate a computation.
 It is a tuple $(\Sigma, h,\gamma,\phi,\xi,\theta)$ where $\sccv{} h:\heap$ is the heap, $\gamma$ maps function and box names to the value that they represent, $\phi\subseteq\Names$ collects all the names that have been introduced so far, $\xi:=\cdot\mid \xi:(\Sigma_1\vd K:(\cdot;\cdot;T_1;i_1)\ra(\cdot;\cdot;T_2;i_2))$ is a stack of evaluation contexts, and $\theta\subseteq \dom{h}$ is the set of locations currently shared by program and context.

-Following an action by the context, passive configurations will evolve into active ones, which we define next.

-\emph{Active configurations} have the form $(M,i,T,\Sigma,h,\gamma,\phi,\xi,\theta)$ where $\sccv{i} M:T$ is a term and other components are as defined above.
+Following an action by the context, passive configurations will evolve into active ones. \emph{Active configurations} have the form $(M,i,T,\Sigma,h,\gamma,\phi,\xi,\theta)$ where $\sccv{i} M:T$ is a term and other components are as defined above.
 Active configurations correspond to computations by the program (Player).
 An active configuration can evolve into another active configuration through silent moves, or into a passive one after the program performs an action.

-The admissible transitions in, what we call the Program LTS, are shown in Figure~\ref{fig:Program LTS}.
-We briefly review the cases one by one.
+The admissible transitions in, what we call the Program LTS, are shown in \Cref{fig:Program LTS}.

 (P$\tau$) is a silent transition that embeds the operational semantics into the LTS.
 (PA) concerns cases when the LTS has reached a value.
 The value is then announced in abstracted form $A$ through the action $(\ol{A}, \Sigma, \chi)$, where $\chi$ is the abstraction of the current heap $h$, restricted to locations that have been revealed to the context.
 (PQF) corresponds to reaching a $\beta$-redex where the function is an FName $f$.
 In other words, the program wants to call an unknown function provided earlier by the context.
 This is represented by the action $(\ol{f}(A), \Sigma, \chi)$, where $A$ abstracts the argument.
 Meanwhile, the current evaluation context $K$ is stored on the stack $\xi$ for later use.
 (PQB) is analogous to the previous case, and handles running unknown pieces of code.
 Note that a local substitution $\delta$ is always provided for all its free variables, and this substitution is also converted into an abstract representation $\rho$.
-Such question is represented by the action $(\ol{\run b^\rho}, \Sigma, \chi)$.
+Such a question is represented by the action $(\ol{\run b^\rho}, \Sigma, \chi)$.